 Marketing tips for small businesses

-Online shopping is making holiday shopping easier, but business owners can integrate online strategies to encourage store visits, as well (such as exclusive in-store offers, coupon incentives, or product pick-up options to help customer cutout shipping fees).
+Bring online customers in-store: Many shoppers still buy their holiday gifts in a physical setting, even if they browse for their gifts online first.
+As a business owner, you can integrate online strategies to encourage store visits, as well.
+Options include exclusive in-store offers, coupon incentives, or product pick-up options to help customer save on shipping fees.

 Get extra help: Popular holiday sales events may cause peak foot traffic between November and December, so business owners should consider increasing staffing during the busy holiday season.
 Rocket Lawyer has helpful legal documents like Job Posting Template or Temporary Employment Contract to help you hire temporary help.

 Buying vs. browsing: A good website can help educate and convert your customers.
 Be sure to showcase the details that make your business unique, and remember that shoppers often research prices online, so consider making your pricing competitive.